Garbaz/portlt/README.md

 ###Port Listen (*portl*):
 Listen on specified port for incoming connections (TCP) / packets (UDP) and write to STDOUT.
 ###Port Tell (*portt*):
-Send content of STDIN buffer in 1024 byte blocks to specified port on host via TCP / UDP.
+Send content of STDIN buffer in fixed size byte blocks to specified port on host via TCP / UDP.